Average Weather in Beaufort North Carolina, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Beaufort are 34.718 deg latitude, -76.664 deg longitude, and 0 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Beaufort are 34.718 deg latitude, -76.664 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Beaufort is essentially flat, with a maximum elevation change of 13 feet, and an average elevation above sea level of 3 feet.
+The topography within 2 miles of Beaufort is essentially flat, with a maximum elevation change of 13 feet and an average elevation above sea level of 3 feet.
 Within 10 miles is also essentially flat (26 feet).
-Within 50 miles contains only modest variations in elevation (135 feet).
+Within 50 miles is essentially flat (135 feet).

 The area within 2 miles of Beaufort is covered by water (53%) and artificial surfaces (35%), within 10 miles by water (58%) and trees (14%), and within 50 miles by water (69%) and trees (16%).